koalalorenzo/bitstamp-coffee-bot/README.md

     npm install
     grunt build

-Then you are ready to run it:
+Then you are ready to run it to make one single trading session:

     grunt trade

+If you want it to check bitstamp every 15 seconds, like a "real bot", you can also execute:

+    grunt tradeLoop

 ### Notes from the Developer
 I am not into trading, so this is just a basic bot that will check the transactions and perform buy/sell to try to earn something.
 I am a developer, not an economist-trader-broker-whatever... but feel free to improve the project to make it working!